 Jump to:

 - Butter - makes the toffee creamy and adds a little bit of saltiness.
-If you are not into the whole "salted caramel" flavor, you can use unsalted butter.
+If you are not into the whole "salted caramel" flavor use unsalted butter.

 - Brown sugar - adds sweetness and body to the homemade toffee

-How to make the best Easy Passover Matzo Crack recipe step by step
+How to make the Best Matzo Crack recipe step by step

 Step 1 - Make the toffee coating